-For q > 1 and $T < T_c$, one naively expects, both for $\eta(q)$ and $\mathcal{A}(q)$, additional resonances at wave vectors that are integer multiples of G_0 , and that the screening mechanism which operates for $T > T_c$ in Eq.
-(3) is also important there.
+For q > 1 and $T < T_c$, one naively expects, both for $\eta(q)$ and $\mathcal{A}(q)$, additional resonances at wave vectors that are integer multiples of G_0 , and that the screening mechanism, which operates for $T > T_c$ in Eq.
+(3), is also important there.
 While a preliminary study indicates that this is the case, the detailed study of q > 1 is more complicated and deferred to a future publication.27

 It is interesting to note that the case of integer q is relevant for the system of two-dimensional free fermions in a disordered potential.^{28,29} This model and the present random-phase sine-Gordon model are in correspondence via bosonization.
-More precisely, C(q = 1, r) can be obtained as a four-fermion correlation function.
+More precisely, C(q = 1,r) can be obtained as a four-fermion correlation function.
 We have performed that calculation, and found the result to agree with our expression (14) for q = 1.
-An evaluation of 4qfermion correlators is in progress to study higher integer values of q.
+A more general study of 4q fermion correlator that would allow us to study higher integer values of q in the correlation function is in progress.
 The calculation and results will be presented elsewhere.27

 This article is organized as follows.
 In Sec.
-II we define the model.
+II, we define the model.
 In Sec.
-III we introduce a formalism that enables us to produce a controlled expansion for the correlation function of interest.
+III, we introduce a formalism that enables us to produce a controlled expansion for the correlation function of interest.
 In Sec.
-IV we evaluate this correlation function.
+IV, we evaluate this correlation function.
 This is followed, in Sec.
-V, by a discussion of the consequences, and conclusions.
-The detailed calculation of several involved integrals and some other technical details are presented in several appendices.
+V, by a discussion of the consequences and conclusions.
+The detailed calculation of several involved integrals and some other technical details are presented in the Appendixes.